Red Ace Squadron: Proposed sequel

 Jon Small had planned to launch the sequel to Red Ace Squadron in 2008, but the release date was delayed.
 The game was to feature a new graphics engine, multiplayer settings, as well as bigger and more detailed landscapes.
-It would also probably be designed to work on Windows 7.
-As usual, the game would be set in World War I. With the closing of Small Rockets in 2012, the game's development state is unknown, but is presumed to be halted.
+The game would have been set in World War I. With the closing of Small Rockets in 2012, the game's development state is unknown, but is presumed to be halted.

 Parallel to Red Ace Squadron 2, a second update for the original game was being developed, called Red Ace Squadron Pro2.
 Like in the original update, it was to be directed by community feedback.